Hasan from New Zealand: A Limb Lengthening Journey

 So I had a course of antibiotics, and I am still taking the course, but I have taken the medicines for seven days already, and today I am feeling a lot better and I can actually move around.
 During that infection the doctor told me to stop lengthening.
 So I stopped it for 4 or 5 days, just to get the infection under control.
 And once the infection was under control, the pain was gone.
 I would say it has gone away by 90-95 per cent.
 Still a bit more painful than the right leg, but I haven’t finished the course of antibiotics yet.

 So yes, I am back to using a walker, it has been definitely better than I thought.
 I have done the surgery on the 11th, and today is the 28th.
 Good progress, it is a shame that the infection slowed down the lengthening process by a few days, but hey, these things happen.
 I am quite pleased that I noticed the infection straight away, and the doctors, nurses and everyone was quite attentive to it and they have helped me out straight away.
-Yeah, I will keep you updated guys, so far this is what I have got, but I will keep posting.
+Yeah, I will keep you updated guys, so far this is what I have got, but I will keep posting more of this limb lengthening patient diary.